mamuz/PhpDependencyAnalysis/README.md

 - Creating dependency graphs on customized levels or on different scopes
 - Detect violations between layers in a tiered architecture
 - Graphs can be printed in several formats (HTML, SVG, DiGraphScript)
-- Collecting dependencies and detecting violations are extandable by writing plugins
+- Add your own detection plugins (Visitor)
-- Same is true for creating graphs in other formats
+- Add your own output plugins (Formatter)

 ## Examples

-See [`here`](https://github.com/mamuz/PhpDependencyAnalysis/blob/master/examples) for examples on several levels.
+See [`here`](https://github.com/mamuz/PhpDependencyAnalysis/blob/master/examples) for graph examples on several levels.

 ## Workflow